4GeeksAcademy/master-javascript-programming-exercises/exercises/041-addToFront/README.md

 Given an array and an element, `addToFront` adds the given element to the front of the given array, and returns the given array.

-## :bulb: Hint:
+## 💡 Hint:

-* It should be the SAME array, not a new array.
++ It should be the SAME array, not a new array.

 ```Javascript
 var output = addToFront([1, 2], 3);